|

 name (simply "House on the Kehlstein (Mountain)"), and the Germans did not call

 it the "Eagle's Nest" (or Adlerhorst or any other such name).
-This name seems to have been first applied by the
+This name seems to have been

-This is also often called
+This building is also often called

 Bormann was inspired to build the Kehlsteinhaus by Hitler's obvious fancy for the

-Teehaus on the Mooslahnerkopf, Hitler did not use
+Teehaus on the Mooslahnerkopf,

 the Kehlsteinhaus as an afternoon tea house, nor did he visit it regularly.
 Hitler used the